stimulusreflex/stimulus_reflex/docs/guide/reflex-classes.md

 # Reflex Classes

-Regardless of whether you use declared Reflexes in your HTML markup or call `stimulate()` directly from inside of a Stimulus controller, StimulusReflex maps your requests to Reflex classes on the server.
+Regardless of whether you use declared Reflexes in your HTML markup or call `this.stimulate()` directly from inside of a Stimulus controller, StimulusReflex maps your requests to Reflex classes on the server.
 These classes are found in `app/reflexes` and they inherit from `ApplicationReflex`.

 ::: code-group
 ```ruby [app/reflexes/example_reflex.rb]